aurelio-amerio/ConcreteDropout/README.md

 # Known issues
 Due to the way the additional dropout loss term is added to the main loss term, during training and evaluation the **model loss** might become a **negative number**.
 This has no impact on the actual optimisation of the model.
 If you desire to track your loss function separately, as a work around it is advised to add it to the list of metrics.

+# Aknowledgements
+This library stems from a research project supported with Cloud TPUs from Google's TPU Research Cloud (TRC).